- 16 Apr 2020

 Should applications be validated given the challenges associated with processing them at the current time?

 It should be noted that the Development Management Procedure Regulations define when a valid application has been received.
 However, we recognise the challenges associated with validation and will continue to work with HOPS and other stakeholders to find practical approaches to processing applications with minimal disruption at the current time.

 How should applicants carry out seasonally-sensitive surveys and reporting that are required as part of the planning process, such as those relating to bats?

 There is no intention to reduce the level of protection afforded to these any protected species.
 The use of suspensive conditions relating to European protected species is not appropriate as there is no guarantee that the proposed development would not impact adversely on the species present, or that the future licensing tests could be met satisfactorily.

 We recognise that the current Covid-19 restrictions are likely to impact on those who need to undertake surveys (e.g. bat surveys), especially within a domestic setting.
 We recommend you approach your normal local SNH contact to discuss survey requirements and what should be done in the circumstances.
 The advice offered will be on a case by case basis and is likely to be dependent on the type of development, timing, location and any surveys that may have already been undertaken already.
 More information can be found on SNH’s development planning webpage.

-How should neighbour notification be carried out at the current time where offices are closed, restricting authorities ability to print and issue notices?
+How should neighbour notification be carried out where offices are closed, restricting authorities ability to print and issue notices?

 We encourage authorities to continue issuing hard copy neighbour notifications.
 There are a few different options available, some involving third party operators, that can enable this activity to continue.
 Authorities may wish to consider allowing additional flexibility with timescales.